-The term 'Digital Currency' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Digital Currency' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A digital currency refers to an asset which possesses numerous interesting and groundbreaking characteristics.
 On the one hand, they are much like traditional forms of money that people spend and keep, such as cash and coins.
 On the other hand, such currencies are not physical.
 This means that they do not have literal physical representations or the associated physical limitations.
 This currency is kept in a digital wallet, which can have physical characteristics if it is a cold storage type of digital wallet.

 Digital currency in particular and electronic money in general is gradually becoming more significant as the world continuously evolves into a society that is more and more cashless.
 The amount of money supply which is expressed in digital format is constantly growing.
 Thanks to the rising popularity of such crypto-currencies as especially Bitcoin, there now exists the distinct possibility of migrating entirely away from traditional paper bills and coins at some point in the future.

 Such digital currency only can exist and function when secure transactions are guaranteed online.
 This makes these currencies both an occupant and hostage of digital environments.
 They are generally represented and depicted in the form of information.
 Bitcoin has become so popular that numerous companies currently accept this form of digital currency.
 PayPal even allows for the utilization of Bitcoin now.

 It is interesting to note that Bitcoin is not the only digital currency option available to individuals and businesses for transactions.
 A range of such currencies exist which can be used to pay for transactions.
 The next five most important after Bitcoin are Litecoin, Darkcoin, Peercoin, Dogecoin, and Primecoin.
 They have many advantages over traditional money.